darwinia-network/rfcs-deprecated/RFC/0010-darwinia-cross-chain-nft-bridge-protocol.md

 (iii) *** issuance ***. *requester* Submit $EX_{issue}$ to chain $I$ , after the chain relay on chain $I$ is verified, a new NFT will be added to $iSC_I$: $nft_I^{x', n '}$, and record the relationship between $GID$ and $nft_I^{x', n'}$, and pass ownership to *requester* address on chain *I*

+Note: For $iSC$ on the external blockchain, the global ID and local ID mappings need to be recorded on the external blockchain at the time of release, because this mapping is required when redeem is behind.
+To complete redeem.

 <img src="https://tva1.sinaimg.cn/large/006y8mN6gy1g7sznhszi8j30pz0elabd.jpg" alt="chain-relay-framework-1" style="zoom:50%;" />

 #### Protocol: Transfer